 In his later years, Doerr devoted his life to care for his wife Monica, wheelchair-bound for much of her later years due to multiple sclerosis.
 Mrs. Doerr suffered two strokes in 1999 and then a final one which brought about her passing in 2003.

-Bob Doerr splits his time now between his two properties in Oregon, and has been able to enjoy more time with his son, now retired himself after a successful career as a manager with the accounting firm of Coopers and Lybrand, based in Eugene.
-Bob visits Boston two or three times a year now, such as for a reunion of the remaining 1946 Red Sox that kicked off the 2006 baseball season in Opening Day ceremonies.
+Bob Doerr split his time between his two properties in Oregon, and was able to enjoy more time with his son, retired himself after a successful career as a manager with the accounting firm of Coopers and Lybrand, based in Eugene.
+Bob visited Boston two or three times a year, such as for a reunion of the remaining 1946 Red Sox that kicked off the 2006 baseball season in Opening Day ceremonies.
 His last visit was in 2012 for the 100th anniversary of the opening of Fenway Park.